jlyonsmith/Toaster/README.md

 Toaster gives you all these features.
 The biggest downside right now is that Toaster doesn't have tight integration into Xamarin Studio.

-### Functional Tests
+### System Tests

+>Previously, I was using the word _functional_ here.
+I didn't really like that word to describe this type of testing, so I've switched to _system_ instead.
+You're testing the entire system instead of just a _unit_ of it.

-When I wrote Toaster, I wanted a way to write functional tests too.
-By my definition, these are tests which work against an actual installed instance of a product, versus units of code that are run in a sandboxed, mocked environment.
-To me, the biggest major difference between unit testing and a functional testing is the ability to run tests in a specific order, because setup time is non-trivial for functional tests.
+When I wrote Toaster, I wanted a way to write system tests too.
+By my definition, these are tests which work against an actual installed (or partially installed) instance of a product, versus units of code that are run in a sandboxed, mocked environment.
+To me, the biggest major difference between unit testing and a system testing is the ability to run tests in a specific order, because setup time is non-trivial for system tests.

 Also, it is my contention that it is much, much easier to debug a problem in your logon code if you find out about it early, and not in the middle of your billing system tests 10 minutes later.
-Specifically, functional tests need to:
+Specifically, system tests need to:

 - Work against an actual installed version of the product.
 - Often need to do significant setup and teardown.
 Because of that they are...